doomspork/hoot/README.md

 Add this line to your application's Gemfile:

            gem 'hoot', github: 'doomspork/hoot'

 ## Context

-Hoot is comprised of a grammar, parser, and a simple runtime.
+Hoot comprises a grammar, parser, and simple runtime.
 Resolving variables, both local and shared, is handle by a `Context` object, function lookups are also handled by the `Context`.
 Any Ruby object that implements these three methods can serve as a `Context`:

 + `#local(name)`
 + `#shared(name)`
 + `#function(name)`

-Here is an example `Context` which defines the functions `ECHO` and `LEN` and backs variables using hashes:
+Here is an example that defines the functions `ECHO` and `LEN` and backs variables using hashes:

 ```ruby
 class Context